slemanz/FIRMWARE_DUMP/REUSE/notes/12_pratical.md

 so, do a quick search or browse your own code for the solution.

 ## Version Control Is Your Best Friend

+Version-control systems are a great way to share source code between developers.
+They provide the ability for multiple people to simultaneously work on the same code base without the danger of sending files back and forth constantly.
+Make a mistake while developing and rest assured that the simple press of a button can roll back the code to a fresh square one.

+History has shown that working without a version-control system is a disaster waiting to happen!

+### Tip #1: Commit Frequently

+Embedded software at times takes on a life of its own and tends to have a temperamental attitude.
+A developer makes a few minor changes and the entire system destabilizes into frenzy.
+The developer has no fear and reverses the few changes he made and voila!
+The system is still broken.
+Without a version-control system, the developer scratches their head in panic and tries to understand what change they made that they don’t remember from five minutes ago!
+The engineer using version control, on the other hand, performs a right click and simply reverts to the previous working version of the code and now cautiously moves forward.

+### Tip #2: Fill in the commit log

+It is great if an engineer commits their code changes frequently; however, it can prove to be a futile effort if sufficient information is not provided in the change log.
+Most version-control tools will allow comments to be made at the time the code is committed.
+Fill in the log with helpful and useful information!

+### Tip #3: Don’t forget to add files to the VCS

+Version-control systems have been known to play a trick or two on a developer.
+The biggest is when a developer thinks that he is committing code when he actually isn’t!
+How can this happen?
+Most systems require that when you create a file you add it to revision control.
+If this isn’t done, then the system will happily commit and ignore those files that haven’t been added.
+So, don’t forget to add files to the VCS!

+### Tip #4: Define a commit process

+It is really easy to forget to add files to revision control, properly log changes, and a variety of other tasks associated with version control systems.
+The best thing that can be done is to create a process for each of the different tasks that need to be performed.

+### Tip #5: Lock modules that are in process

+There are times when multiple developers are working on a project and might need to modify the same module.
+Version-control systems often have a feature that allows the programmer to lock a particular module for editing.
+This prevents another programmer from modifying the file at the same time and thus helps to prevent conflicts within the code base.

+### Tip #6: Utilize the code-comparison tools

+There will inevitably come a time when a bug creeps into the code unnoticed.
+At some point it will be discovered, and then the question will be asked, “What changed?”
+The only way to know for sure is to compare different revision levels of the code.
+This could be a painful process if it weren’t for the fact that most version-control systems include a difference tool.
+This tool allows a side-by-side comparison of files within the code across different versions of the code.
+These alterations are highlighted and can then be examined as the potential source of the bug.

+### Tip #7: Don’t fear merging code branches

+The concept of branching the code into a separate version, making changes, and then later merging it back into the main version trunk can be scary!
+What happens if something goes wrong?
+What if it isn’t merged properly and the main branch becomes corrupted?
+Beginners will often fear merging branches, but do not be concerned!
+This is a common occurrence, especially when multiple developers are involved in the project.
+If a mistake is made it is easy to go back a version and restart!
+The best way to get over this fear is to practice.

+## What Is the Cost to Do Nothing?